We are blessed and immensely grateful to offer this medicine.

 The immediate effects of kambo are usually intense and unpleasant but short-lived, usually lasting no more than 30-40 minutes.
-They include a rise in temperature, sweating, shivers, and dizziness as the heart rate becomes rapid—possibly reaching more than 190 beats per minute.
-The blood pressure may rise or fall dramatically, accompanied by an increased awareness of the veins and arteries.
-Many people report a tingling or burning sensation like electricity that starts from the points and spreads through the body.
+They include a rise in temperature, sweating, shivers, and dizziness as the heart rate becomes rapid.
+The blood pressure may rise or fall dramatically, accompanied by an increased awareness of veins and arteries.
+Many people report a tingling or charged sensation like electricity that starts from the points and spreads through the body.
 Some may also feel a dissociative sensation.

 Overwhelming nausea is generally unavoidable with kambo and purging is likely—either by vomiting, defecation, or both.
-Other effects include a feeling of pressure in the head, neck, and torso, stomach tightness, inflammation of the throat, dry mouth, blurred vision, difficulty moving, and numb, swollen lips and tongue.
+Other effects may include a feeling of pressure in the head, neck, and torso, stomach tightness, and swelling.

-After these initial effects have worn off and the heart rate has returned to normal, it may be necessary to rest.
-Some fall into a dreamless sleep.
+After these initial effects have worn off and the heart rate has returned to normal, it is necessary to take time for rest.

-Your experience may feel enhanced following the kambo purge.
+Your experience may feel enhanced following the kambo session.
 You may feel great physical strength, sharpened senses, and heightened mental alertness.
-Desirable after-effects like these may take a day to materialize or they could be immediate.
+Desirable effects like these may take a day to materialize or could be immediate.
 They also tend to include a consistently elevated mood, increased physical and mental energy, decreased stress, and enhanced focus.